KRFOSS/kali-docs/general-use/install-nvidia-drivers-on-kali-linux/index.md

 kali@kali:~$
 ```

-Since we have determined that we have a compatible ICD loader installed, we can easily determine which loader is currently being used.
+Since we have determined that we have a compatible ICD loader installed, we can easily determine which loader is currently being used:

 ```console
 kali@kali:~$ clinfo | grep -i "icd loader"